JpEncausse/SARAH-Documentation/markdown/en/getting_started_v3.md

 ; Hot replace SARAH name
-; in the XML (voice recognition) files we use the keyword SARAH ;   however we might want to change the default name to something else, like JARVIS ;   so the XML files we'll keep SARAH, and in the config.ini you just need to change ;   the below SARAH to JARVIS and it will work name=SARAH
+; in the XML (voice recognition) files we use the keyword SARAH ;   however we might want to change the default name to something else, like JARVIS ;   so the XML files we'll keep SARAH, and in the custom.ini you just need to change ;   the below SARAH to JARVIS and it will work name=SARAH